gnpretorius/simple-validator/README.md

 ## Structure

 There is 2 types of validation you can perform using SimpleValidator. **Extension methods** and **Validator**.
-The validator essentially uses the extension methods behind the scenes but provides a useful wrapper for doing your validations.
+The validator essentially uses the extension methods behind the scenes but provides a useful wrapper for doing your validations and groups the error messages in a meaningful way.

 ## Extension methods